-The President's Honor Award will be presented to students who are receiving a diploma or Associate's degree and have maintained an overall cumulative GPA of 4.00 throughout their entire study at Pine Technical and Community College.
+The Summa Cum Laude Award will be presented to students who are receiving a diploma or Associate's degree and have maintained an overall cumulative GPA of 4.00 throughout their entire study at Pine Technical and Community College.
 These students will wear a gold cord upon graduation.